Can Large Language Models Write Good Property-Based Tests?: Related Work

 Specialized deep learning techniques have also been proposed to generate oracles.
 ATLAS~\cite{watson2020learning} trains a Neural Machine Translation model on a dataset of (test case, oracle) pairs, and uses the trained model to generate oracles on new test cases.
 The NMT model predicts token sequences, avoiding some basic syntactic validity problems .
 TOGA~\cite{dinella2022toga} avoids the problem of validity by defining a \emph{grammar} of possible assertions, and having the deep learning model choose a production in this grammar.
 However, the problems of soundness and strength remain.

 Unlike regular unit tests, which encode properties of a single input, the PBTs we generate encode properties over arbitrary generator-generated inputs.
 The problem of effectively searching the input space, so that the PBT shows a bug, is orthogonal to our current work.
-Our LLM-generated generator could be paired with coverage guidance~\cite{Lampropoulos19,padhye2019jqf}, validity-biased guidance~\cite{padhye2019zest}, reinforcement-learning guidance~\cite{reddy2020rlcheck}, or behavioral diversity guidance~\cite{nguyen2022bedivfuzz}, to produce more ``interesting'' test inputs.
+LLM-synthesized generators could be paired with coverage guidance~\cite{Lampropoulos19,padhye2019jqf}, validity-biased guidance~\cite{padhye2019zest}, reinforcement-learning guidance~\cite{reddy2020rlcheck}, or behavioral diversity guidance~\cite{nguyen2022bedivfuzz}, to produce more ``interesting'' test inputs.
+Fuzz4All~\cite{xia2024fuzz4all} applies LLMs to guide and mutate input generation in fuzzing.

-Finally, the problem of \emph{fuzz harness} or \emph{fuzz driver} generation bears some similarity to our property generation problem~\cite{babic2019fudge,ispoglou2020fuzzgen}.
+The problem of \emph{fuzz harness} or \emph{fuzz driver} generation bears similarity to our property generation problem~\cite{babic2019fudge,ispoglou2020fuzzgen}.
 In fuzz driver generation, the goal is to take unstructured byte data provided by the fuzz tester, and use it to exercise the program under test in a meaningful manner.
 The generated fuzz drivers resemble the ``combined'' PBT shown in Figure~\ref{fig:hypothesis-lists}, which consumes random \texttt{data} and uses it directly to construct inputs to exercise the API.
-Thus, a good fuzz driver should satisfy \emph{generator validity}, \emph{generator diversity}, and \emph{property diversity}.
-As fuzz testing typically relies only on the crashing oracle (or on crashing oracles provided by instrumentation techniques such as ASAN), these works do not engage with the question of \emph{property soundness} or \emph{property strength} in the same manner we do.
+As fuzz testing typically relies only on the crashing oracle (or on crashing oracles provided by instrumentation techniques such as ASAN), these works do not engage with the question of \emph{soundness} or \emph{property coverage} in the same manner we do.
 Nevertheless, the need for reasonable assertions emerges from a desire to reduce false positive bugs.
 The authors of UTopia~\cite{jeong2023utopia}, which extracts fuzz drivers from unit tests, note that some unit tests assertions (e.g., checking null pointers) must be preserved to maintain property validity.
+LLMs also have been applied for the task of fuzz driver generation~\cite{zhang2023understanding}.
+OSS-Fuzz~\cite{ossfuzz23} has a workflow to prompt LLMs for automated fuzz driver generation.

+Finally, retrieval augmented code generation is a technique in natural that aims to improve the performance of code generation models by incorporating external knowledge from a large corpus of source code and related documentation.
+DocPrompting~\cite{zhou2022docprompting} uses retrieval to fetch relevant documentation pieces for a given natural-language-to-code task.
+ARKS~\cite{su2024arks} proposes \textit{active retrieval} for code generation, which evolves a ``knowledge soup'' integration many different forms of knowledge to prompt the LLM.
+We believe these strategies may provide methods of retrieving additional information that could be relevant to synthesizing property-based tests.